 Costa Rica is famous for its bird watching opportunities.
-It’s hundreds of species unique to Central America and has taken great steps to protect them through establishing a number of national parks.
+There are hundreds of species unique to Central America and Costa Rica has taken great steps to protect them through establishing a number of national parks.
 For tourists like you, this provides unrivalled views of some of the most colourful creatures in the world.
 Spot jabiru storks, scarlet macaws, and the blue-crowned motmot.

 Before embarking on your trip, you need to make sure you’re properly prepared.
 The birds in Costa Rica might be wonders to behold, but the hot and humid climate isn’t.